-Beams are normally tested at 3, 5 and 7 days of age when possible.
+Pavement beams are normally tested at 3, 5 and 7 days of age.
 If results are not needed before the end of the 7 day curing period, only one beam break is necessary.
 This break should be made at the end of 7 days.
-Beams made from high-early-strength cement concrete are normally tested at 1, 2 and 3 days.
+Beams made from high-early-strength cement concrete are normally tested at times from 4 hours to 3 days.

-Beams made to determine falsework removal will be tested as required by the Project Engineer.
+Beams made to determine falsework removal will be tested as required by the Engineer.